London Hits Pre-Covid Peak, S&P Strikes Record High - UrduPoint

 London Hits Pre-Covid Peak, S&P Strikes Record High

-World stocks mostly rose Thursday, with London striking its highest level since before the pandemic and the S&P setting a new record with optimism boosted after the Federal Reserve underlined its commitment to record-low interest rates

-London, (UrduPoint / Pakistan Point News - 8th Apr, 2021 ) :World stocks mostly rose Thursday, with London striking its highest level since before the pandemic and the S&P setting a new record with optimism boosted after the Federal Reserve underlined its commitment to record-low interest rates.
+New York, April 9 (UrduPoint / Pakistan Point News - 9th Apr, 2021 ) :World stocks mostly rose Thursday, with London striking its highest level since before the pandemic and the S&P setting a new record as traders grew optimistic after the Federal Reserve underlined its commitment to record-low interest rates.

 London's benchmark FTSE 100 index surged to 6,942.22 points at the close of trading, the highest intra-day level in more than a year.